Before I go any further, I want to point out what this post is NOT. This is not a post pitting pinyin against Zhuyin (Bopomofo).

 Of course, this does prove problematic when it comes to proper pronunciation because if you already know how to read English (or any other language that uses the romantic alphabet), you are already used to another way of pronouncing those phonics.
 It is hard to get rid of that initial learning.
-Personally, I think the only reason I can pronounce things correctly with pinyin is because I already knew zhuyin.
+Personally, I think the only reason I can pronounce things correctly with pinyin is that I already knew Zhuyin (Bopomofo).

-But first, before I continue, for those who have zero knowledge: What the heck are pinyin and zhuyin anyway?
+But first, before I continue, for those who have zero knowledge: What the heck are pinyin and Zhuyin (Bopomofo) anyway?
 Lucky for you, I link to stuff on Wikipedia with abandon!

 Pinyin – A standardized form of phonetics for transcribing Mandarin pronunciation of Chinese characters into the romantic alphabet.
 Used in Mainland China, Taiwan, and Singapore.
 Introduced in the 1950s.
 Replaced the old Wade-Giles Romanization.

 Zhuyin (Bopomofo) – A standardized form of phonetic notation/symbols for transcribing Mandarin pronunciation of Chinese characters.
-Introduced in the 1910s in China and Taiwan although pinyin replaced zhuyin in China whereas Taiwan still considers Zhuyin its official form of phonetic notation.
+Introduced in the 1910s in China and Taiwan although pinyin replaced Zhuyin in China whereas Taiwan still considers Zhuyin (Bopomofo) its official form of phonetic notation.